The css module#

 The

-is False, the @import atrule is ignored.
+filenameargument is used to handle @import rules correctly.
+Thepathargument is currently unused.
+Ifallow_importis False, the @import atrule is ignored.

 - filter_conditions(keyword, predicate)[source]#